Microsoft: SolarWinds hackers target 150 orgs with phishing

-The effort targeted about 3,000 email accounts at more than 150 different organizations, at least a quarter of them involved in international development, humanitarian and human rights work, Microsoft Vice President Tom Burt said in a blog post late Thursday.
+The effort targeted about 3,000 email accounts at more than 150 different organizations, at least one-quarter of them involved in international development, humanitarian and human rights work, Microsoft Vice President Tom Burt said in a blog post late Thursday.

 It did not say what portion of the attempts may have led to successful intrusions.